epfldata/SimulationEngine/README.md

 # economic_simulations

 ### Write Classes using Code-Lifting
-* Do not use val parameters or class arguments, they can't be lifted.
+* Do not use val parameters, they can't be lifted.
 Use var instead
 * The optimzations created work for specific use-cases:
   * ActorMerge takes a pair of ActorType Names to specify which one to merge.
   Take care, that the class variables are named differently in the two actors